Skip to main content

 4. Truefoundry Infrastructure is SOC2, ISO27001, GDPR, and HIPAA compliant

 This is a deployment of the gateway plane on your own infrastructure.
 The control-plane is hosted by Truefoundry and it doesn’t include the AI Deployment module.
-The gateway exports the request-response data to the ingestion server which then stores the data in your own blob storage.
+The gateway exports the request-response data to an ingestion server running on the Truefoundry control plane.
+From the ingestion server, the data can be stored in a blob storage bucket either on the Truefoundry side or on your own infrastructure — depending on your data residency and compliance requirements.
 The control-plane stores the metrics and has access to the bucket containing the request-response data.

 Gateway Plane and Data Storage on your own infrastructure